 A photo-reportage from a typical Sardinian village, Ghilarza, which happens to be also Antonio Gramsci’s and my hometown.
 Stone walls, a persistent nature, colourful flowers and churches are possibly the main characters of most villages in the big Italian island of Sardinia.

 Being a small town surrounded by a huge countryside, houses in Ghilarza are usually pretty big, for sure bigger than what we are used to if we live in the city.
-This is why usually most houses, gorgeously looked after, have a big garden or courtyard, and are large enough to contain a big elliptical for home use.
+This is why usually most houses, gorgeously looked after, have a big garden or courtyard.

 Chasing The Unexpected is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.